remla25-team12/operation/RUBRIC.md

 Excellent:

 - We use AlertManager and notifications successfully reach our GMail inbox: ![GMail inbox AlertManager](imgs/rubric_gmail_alertmanager.png)
 - There is no password in the [AlertManager Secret](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/alertmanager-secret.yaml).
 The password must be passed as an environment variable.
-For the sake of being able to test our codebase, we have included the password to our Google account in base64.
+For the sake of being able to test our codebase, we have included the password to our Google account in base64 in the README.

 ### Grafana - Excellent